Clkwong3/Daytracker/README.md

 ## Future Improvements

-- Time blocks could be done in JS
+- Time blocks could be done in JS but need to figure out how to style them
-- Toggle between themes